thoni56/c-xrefactory/doc/c-xrefactory.md

 customization dialog.

 > **NOTE** — Some of these descriptions refers to the jEdit plugin (not
-> supported and may or may not work) and/or are relevant only when
+> supported and may or may not work).
-> browsing Java.

 ## Quick start